 DFIR services and tech products bundled in a comprehensive cyber insurance policy is the most efficient, effective and cost-effective way to deliver “cyber crisis response” services for holistic 3rd party cyber risk transfer – bar-none.

-While we still discreetly handle very strategic clients in the area of non-cyber special risks, which we snidely refer to as our “Off-Menu Services” at Blackpanda, there is simply much more growth and opportunity on the cyber security side of the house in the Asia market.
-As such, Matt and I decided to pivot the company in 2019 with the investment support of Gaw Capital, a very large $18B AUM private equity real estate firm with numerous hospitality investments concerned about cyber security after the multiple headlining Marriott International data breaches.
+To double down on the need for incident response in the region, Matt and I decided to pivot the company in 2019 with the investment support of Gaw Capital, a very large $18B AUM private equity real estate firm with numerous hospitality investments concerned about cyber security after the multiple headlining Marriott International data breaches.

 Our crisis response nature remains rooted in our DNA as former American counterterrorist officers and permeates throughout the culture of our company.
 Our sense of purpose and calling will remain the same as when Matt and I chose to start Blackpanda: to serve our clients in their greatest time of need, delivering timely service, advice, and solutions to the best of our ability.